 How to choose French doors, sliding doors or bifolding doors for an existing opening

 For replacing your old doors, the size limits the doors available.
 However, there remains a good number of options and solutions.
 Today’s modern patio doors accommodate both large and small openings.

 French doors will probably be the ideal choice for typical smaller openings and bifolding doors or patio doors for the larger ones.
-There are several things to consider with all three but particularly patio doors versus bifolding doors.
+There are several things to consider with all three but particularly sliding doors versus bifolding doors.